best-practice-and-impact/ons-spark/ons-spark/spark-analysis/interpolation.md

 ```
 ````

 To forward and backward fill the missing values we use the `F.last()` and `F.first()` functions in PySpark, respectively.
 These will grab the preceding and following values of a missing value within our defined windows.
 Once assembled we can put them in `.withColumn()` to add the forward and backward fill columns.

-For SparklyR, there is no direct equivalent of `F.last()` and `F.first()` that will work with a Spark dataframe.
-Instead, this solution uses the `lead()` and `lag()` functions to replace missing values with the next or previous value in the dataset respectively.

-This will cause some problems where there are multiple missing values in a row, like we have in our example data for area code "A", since `lead()`/`lag()` will fill one of these NAs with the next/previous NA in the series.
-To get around this problem, we suggest ordering the dataframe in to match the window function ordering and then checking the maximum number of missing values there are in a row.
-This will tell you how many times you will need to run `lead()` and `lag()` to fill all the NAs and how many steps forward or backwards you need the function to fill from.
-See the function documentation [here](https://dplyr.tidyverse.org/reference/lead-lag.html) for further information.
-The [`coalesce()`](https://dplyr.tidyverse.org/reference/coalesce.html) function is also used here to replace NA values with values returned by the `lead()` and `lag()` functions.
+ For SparklyR, we will use the `fill` function with the `"up"` (backward filling) and `"down"` (forward filling) direction arguments.

 ````{tabs}
 ```{code-tab} py